 Regulatory compliance

-Follow international and domestic maritime laws, regulations, and competent authority policies.
+Follow international and domestic maritime legal requirements, regulations, and competent authority policies.

 Verify that crew and vessel are properly insured and understand the terms of their liability.

-Inspect Buoy tenders for seaworthiness in accordance with relevant maritime laws and regulations.
+Inspect buoy tenders for seaworthiness in accordance with relevant maritime laws and regulations.

 Personnel competencies and skills must be qualified according to government requirements.
 These may include International Maritime Organization’s (IMO) Standards of Training, Certification and Watchkeeping for Seafarers (STCW).